netzero-labs/netzero-labs/docs/ev_charging/ChargeOnSolar.md

   resume, so there is also an option to continue charging at the lowest rate when there is not enough solar power.

-- **Charge on Solar** will only activate during daylight hours.
+- **Charge on Solar** will only activate during daylight hours (between sunrise and sunset).
 If you plug in your vehicle outside of daylight hours, it will proceed to charge at your configured rate.
 If you prefer to only charge with **Charge on Solar**, manually stop charging after plugging in the vehicle (using the Netzero app).
 We may add an option to make this automatic, while allowing scheduled charging from the grid.